ASKabalan/Jax-multihost/README.md

 ## 5.2.
 Multiple controller (one GPU per controller)

-Single controller means single node, which means it is not scallable, for JeanZay for example a V100 has quadricore gpus and the A100 partition has octo-core, which means if we want to do anything on more that 8 GPUs this [example](#511-example) won't work.
+Single controller means single node, which means it is not scalable.
+For JeanZay, for example, a V100 has quad-core GPUs and the A100 partition has octo-core.
+This means that if we want to do anything on more than 8 GPUs, this [example](#511-example) won't work.

 ### 5.2.1.
 Example